igorganich/damn-vulnerable-defi-halmos/test/truster/README.md

 }
 ```

 We will not dwell on the implementation details of this contract.
 I will only say that this is a contract in which you can store address->contract name pairs.
-And also with its help you can conveniently brute force these pairs symbolically.
+And also with its help you can conveniently brute force addresses symbolically.
 It is easier to show how to use it in practice.
 First, let's prepare Global Storage in Truster_Halmos.t.sol:
 ```solidity
 ...
 import "lib/GlobalStorage.sol";